-While they all do essentially the same thing – turn sunlight into electricity – you might be surprised to learn that there’s actually a number of types and brands of solar panels out there.
-In this guide, we explain the different types of panels available to you, which are considered the most efficient for panel power output, as well as the top brands in the industry.
+While all solar panels are designed to turn sunlight into electricity, there are a number of types and brands of solar panels on the market.
+This guide reveals the different types of solar panels available in Australia, which ones are considered the most efficient for panel power output, as well as the top brands in the industry.

 If you’ve already got your solar panels sorted, then be sure to check out our accompanying guide on solar inverters.